sanguinefish/licenselaw/_posts/2020-03-08-project-cogition.markdown

 thumbnail: smac-thumbnail.png
 alt: image-alt
 project-date: February 2020
-client: STEM Montessori Academy of Canada
+organization: STEM Montessori Academy of Canada
 category: Learning
 description: The worldview for the development of STEM Montessori Academy of Canada is to complement regular programs with innovative approaches for learning.